Brand extension

 Brand extension or brand stretching is a marketing strategy in which a firm marketing a product with a well-developed image uses the same brand name in a different product category.
 The new product is called a spin-off.

 Organizations use this strategy to increase and leverage brand equity (definition: the net worth and long-term sustainability just from the renowned name).
 An example of a brand extension is Jello-gelatin creating Jello pudding pops.
 It increases awareness of the brand name and increases profitability from offerings in more than one product category.

 In the 1990s, 81 percent of new products used brand extension to introduce new brands and to create sales.
-Launching a new product is not only time-consuming but also needs a big budget to create brand awareness and to promote a product's benefits.
+Launching a new product is time-consuming but also needs a big budget to create brand awareness and to promote a product's benefits.
 Brand extension is one of the new product development strategies which can reduce financial risk by using the parent brand name to enhance consumers' perception due to the core brand equity.

 While there can be significant benefits in brand extension strategies, there can also be significant risks, resulting in a diluted or severely damaged brand image.
 Poor choices for brand extension may dilute and deteriorate the core brand and damage the brand equity.
 Most of the literature focuses on the consumer evaluation and positive impact on parent brand.
 In practical cases, the failures of brand extension are at higher rate than the successes.
 Some studies show that negative impact may dilute brand image and equity.
 In spite of the positive impact of brand extension, negative association and wrong communication strategy do harm to the parent brand even brand family.